phillycommunitywireless/phillycommunitywireless/content/en/about.md

 title: "About"
 ---

-Our team includes volunteers and staff from a wide array of local and national organizations.
+Our team includes six staff and over 50 volunteers from a wide array of local and national organizations.
 For more information, [visit our people page](/people).

 The Big Picture Alliance recently completed a documentary film about the early stages of the PCW project.
 Check it out on [YouTube](https://www.youtube.com/watch?v=FcReKkPl-6M)